gdm413229/swwmgz_m/ExtendedLore.md

   group of archaeologists studying some ancient alien ruins send out a distress signal, something has clearly gone wrong, and they're being attacked by an unidentified hostile force.
 A team of mercenaries is sent.
+- 2291: The Liandri Grand Tournament begins.
 - 2298: A strange humanoid creature is carried into the Vault.
 The Mishe brothers announce that "although retrieving the weapon proved to be quite difficult, everything is now ready".
-- 2299: Unissix Bokurou Azadeku dies under mysterious circumstances.
+- February 29, 2299: Unissix Bokurou Azadeku dies under mysterious circumstances.
 Hours later, she is seen alive once again, although her appearance has changed dramatically.
-- 2291: The Liandri Grand Tournament begins.
 - 2304: The Phayder Corporation attacks the Twin Souls colony.
 UT3 happens.
 - 2307: After a whistleblower reveals the details of Liandri's involvement with the Necris invasion of 2304, the corporation is dissolved.